FelixPlastik/AI-and-I/README.md

 ## `place` to `be`
 <img src="img/thumb-fenster-NEW.jpg">

-## We humans tend to see faces everywhere and we design faces in everything.
+## Humans tend to see faces everywhere and to design faces in everything unitentionally.
 I used AI deepfake to make this dream come true for real.
 [go to project](https://github.com/FelixPlastik/AI-and-I/tree/master/place%20to%20be)
 <br><br><br><br><br><br><br><br>